 When you’re making a video, you’ll likely have to stitch separate shots together as opposed to having one long camera shot.
-You can always just connect clip after clip, but to avoid a choppy video, it's a good habit to incorporate some transitions.
-WeVideo provides a ton of different free digital transitions to choose from, but you can also create custom transitions with a little extra camera work.
-Here are some examples of easy video transitions to take your videos to the next level.
+You can always just connect clip after clip, but it's a good habit to incorporate some video transitions to avoid a choppy video.
+WeVideo's online video editor provides a ton of different free digital transitions to choose from, but you can also create custom video transitions with a little extra camera work.

-The most basic transition when editing is a simple cut.
-This occurs all the time in movies, so much so, that we hardly notice it.
-A good cut will fit in naturally with the movie’s story progression.
-A good rule of thumb when you’re editing video is to always cut on motion.
+The most basic transition when video editing is a simple cut.
+This occurs all the time in movies — so much so that we hardly notice it.
+A good cut will fit in naturally with a movie’s story progression.
+A good rule of thumb when you’re editing a video is to always cut on the motion.

 The J-cut is when you lead your audience in with the sound of your next scene before they actually see the clip.
 The J-cut got its name from the J-shape it makes in the editing timeline.
 This transition can also work in the opposite manner when your audio fades into the next clip after the visual has already changed.
 In this case, it’s referred to as an L-cut.

 A jump-cut is when you cut while in the same shot.
 This means that the camera is stationary, shooting the same frame, meanwhile, the subject within the frame moves.
 These types of cuts are frequently seen on YouTube explainer videos where the person speaking quickly changes topics.
 They’re also great for signifying the passing of time or montages.

 In our video editor, jump-cuts can be paired with the dissolve effect (found in our transition library) for a cool combo.

 Match-cuts are often mistaken as jump-cuts, but there is a slight difference.
 Match-cuts are when you move from one shot to a similar shot by either matching the action or the landscape.
 For example, ending one shot sleeping in a bed and then beginning the next shot by waking up in a different bed.